 - To be eligible for a Humanities Dissertation Release, students must be ABD and be supported on an assistantship for the period covered by the dissertation release.
 Fixed-term faculty are not eligible for dissertation releases.
 Unless the associate dean approved an exception under special circumstances, it is assumed that departments will continue to pay regular assistantship stipends and tuition grant in aids for students receiving awards during the fall and spring semesters.

-- Dissertation releases will be paid for with a $5,000 grant to departments, to cover the cost of replacing the student in the classroom; or a $3,000 award to students directly, in the case of a summer release.
+- Dissertation releases will be paid for with a $5,000 grant to departments, to cover the cost of replacing the student in their teaching or research assistantship capacity; or a $3,000 award to students directly, in the case of a summer release.
 To participate, departments must fully replace the teaching responsibilities or other departmental duties of students who receive a dissertation release so that students may work full time on the dissertation.
 In other words, the students cannot be given a partial release from teaching or other duties; they must be given a complete semester release.
 Departments that violate this understanding will be dropped from the program.
 Note: Only students whose home department is in the College of the Liberal Arts are eligible to receive a summer dissertation release (or $3,000) award under this program.

 - Students are expected to remain in residence at University Park during the period of the release unless they receive permission from their Graduate Director to travel for the sake of research or other legitimate academic purposes.